-The best password managers also quickly and easily generate strong passwords for you.
-Most can automatically fill in login forms, and many also fill in credit-card numbers and personal details.
+The best password managers can also quickly and easily generate strong, complex passwords for you so that you don’t have to come up with them on your own.
+Most can automatically fill in login forms for you and many have the ability to fill in credit-card numbers and other personal details.

-Your passwords and other sensitive data will be encrypted on your devices and in the password manager's servers.
-And two-factor authentication will make it harder to break into your account, even if someone else learns your master password.
+With one of the best password managers installed on your devices, your passwords and other sensitive data are encrypted and securely stored on the password manager’s servers.
+At the same time, two-factor authentication (2FA) makes it more difficult to break into your account, especially if someone else learns your master password.

-However, none of the best password managers let you recover your master password if you forget it, although some let you regain access to your account in other ways.
-(This is done for security reasons.)
+It’s worth noting that none of the best password managers allow you to recover your master password if you forget it, which is why you should write it down and store it somewhere safe.
+However, some of them allow you to regain access to your account in other ways for security reasons.

-So why use a stand-alone password manager when web browsers can remember passwords too?
-Sadly, it's not hard to steal passwords from web browsers, and malware that does so is pretty common.
+If you’re wondering why you should use a standalone password manager when most modern browsers can now store your passwords, this is because it’s not difficult to steal passwords from web browsers and malware that can do so has become increasingly common.

-Apple's own Keychain software is more secure and even has a Windows version now, but it's bare-bones and doesn't work on Android devices.
-Stand-alone password managers are very secure, offer tons of features and work across all major browsers and devices.
+Although Apple’s own Keychain software is more secure and there is now even a Windows version available, it’s bare-bones and doesn’t work on Android devices.
+Standalone password managers are very secure, offer tons of features and work across all major browsers and devices.

 What are the best password managers?

-We've tried out nearly a dozen password managers, focusing on user experience, platform support, security and overall performance.
-We think the best password manager is LastPass for its ease of use, convenience and security.
+We’ve tried out nearly a dozen password managers with a focus on user experience, platform support, security and overall performance.
+We think that LastPass is the best password manager for its ease of use, convenience and security.

-Until recently, LastPass had the best free tier of any password manager, with unlimited syncing across all devices.
-But in March 2021, LastPass cut it back so that LastPass Free will no longer sync all a user's devices, but either only computers or only mobile devices.
+Up until recently, LastPass had the best free tier of any password manager with unlimited syncing across all devices.
+However, in March of last year, LastPass cut back on features so that LastPass Free no longer syncs across all your devices.
+Now, it only syncs across your computers or your mobile devices.

-Keeper is a close runner-up for best password manager.
-Its free tier won't let you sync your devices, but its inexpensive ($35/year) premium tier is a close match for LastPass.
+Keeper is another one of our favorites but its free tier won’t let you sync your passwords across devices.
+It’s premium tier is inexpensive ($35/year) and is a close match for LastPass and 1Password.
 Keeper also has a tight focus on user privacy and security.

-The best free tier now belongs to Bitwarden, which lets you sync all your passwords across all your devices for gratis.
-Upgrading to its $10/year paid plan gets you secure cloud storage as well as more 2FA and sharing options.
+The best free password manager remains Bitwarden as it allows you to sync all of your passwords across devices for free.
+However, upgrading to Bitdwarden’s $10/year premium plan gets you secure cloud storage as well as more 2FA and sharing options.

 The best password managers you can buy today(opens in new tab)

-LastPass is still our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features.
-That's even though its once-excellent free tier has been greatly diminished.
+LastPass is still our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features, even though its once-excellent free tier has been greatly diminished.